 With LinkedIn, you customize the amount you spend and bid on ads.
 This means that LinkedIn Ads cost different amounts from campaign to campaign.
 Typically, advertisers on Linkedin pay an average price of $5.26 for every click.

 LinkedIn requires a minimum bid of $2 for CPC and cost-per-impression (CPM) campaigns.
 This results in averages of $5.26 for the clicks and $6.59 for every 1000 impressions your ads generate.
 Sponsored InMail presents the most expensive option, with an average of around $.80 for each send in the campaign.

 Your actual LinkedIn Ads cost will depend on three factors.

 Advertising on LinkedIn centers on competition between advertisers for a target audience.
 If you want to go after a high-demand audience, you will pay more for your campaign.
-There are two reasons for this: the audience’s perceived value, along with the the number of competitors for their attention.
+There are two reasons for this: the audience’s perceived value, along with the number of competitors for their attention.

 Of course, the amount of your bid also influences your LinkedIn Ads cost.
 Though you will never pay higher than your bid amount, you will pay some percentage of it.
-This occurs because LinkedIn’s advertising auctions requires the winner to pay one cent more than the runner-up bid.
+This occurs because LinkedIn’s advertising auctions require the winner to pay one cent more than the runner-up bid.

 Ad Relevance Scores